LearningLocker/docs/src/guides-custom-installation.md

 You are now ready to build the code.
 You have different option here depending on how you wish to deploy the services.
 The codebase has 5 distinct services that can be built:

-* UI Server
+* UI Server - `yarn build-ui-server`
-* UI Client
+* UI Client - `yarn build-ui-client`
-* API Server
+* API Server - `yarn build-api-server`
-* Worker
+* Worker - `yarn build-worker-server`
-* CLI
+* CLI - `yarn build-cli-server`

-If you wish to run the UI, API and Worker on the same machine and run CLI commands, you will probably want to build all the services as one:
+If you wish to run the UI, API and Worker on the same machine and run CLI commands, you will probably want to build all the services in one simple command:

 ```
 yarn build-all
 ```

-However you can find other build commands available in the [`package.json`](https://github.com/LearningLocker/learninglocker/blob/develop/package.json#L19) should you wish to only install (and run) a particular service.

 ## Installing the xAPI service